Meet your Therapist

 Thank you for being here!

-My name is Alina and I trained as an Integrative Psychotherapist.
+My name is Alina and I trained as a Psychologist and Integrative Psychotherapist.

-I hold a Bachelor in Psychology and two Master’s degree, one in Integrative Psychotherapy and one in Organisational Psychology.
+I’ve earned a Bachelor in Psychology and two Master’s degree, one in Integrative Psychotherapy and one in Organizational Psychology.

 I am also a certified Tension & Trauma Release Provider (or TRE®), and I’m happy to introduce this somatic therapy in Malta, facilitating both private and group sessions.

-I specialise in trauma therapy, relational therapy and bodywork.
-My vision of Psychotherapy and personal healing is Holistic, and my work is about supporting people in finding their authentic self and creating healthy relationships with themselves and others.
+I specialize in trauma therapy, relational therapy and somatic therapy.
+My vision of Psychotherapy and personal development is integrative, and my work is about supporting people in finding their authentic self and creating healthy relationships with themselves and others.

-With more than 8 years of counseling and therapeutic experience in a wide-range of capacities, I’m skilled at tailoring my approach to the unique needs of each of my clients.
+With more than 8 years of counselling and therapeutic experience in a wide-range of capacities, I’m skilled at tailoring my approach to the unique needs of each of my clients.

 My professional journey began in 2007 when I decided to study for a Bachelor in Psychology.
 After this, I’ve earned two Masters degree, one focused on Organizational & Career Psychology and the other on Integrative Psychotherapy.
 Additionally, I have completed my training and certification in Trauma & Tension Release Exercises (or TRE®).